Trigus42/Private-LAN/README.md

 - The name of your network interface (eth0)
 - The subnet and IP of your network interface (192.168.178.0/24 and 192.168.178.2)

-If anything is unclear to you, please feel free to ask using 'Discussions'.

 ## Variants

 - ### [Unbound](unbound/guide/main.md)